wtp43/algorithms-doc/vault/docs/SQL/SQL Basics.md

 - Since a LEFT JOIN is used, if c.name is not 'RED', a default NULL value is set
 - Using WHERE will actually filter the records to only include c.name = 'RED'
 - Alternatively, using AND with an INNER JOIN will also produce the intended query

+### Integer Division
+- `/` does not explicitly do integer or decimal division
+- When you want float division from 2 integers, remember to cast one of the integers to a decimal
+	- `a/b::decimal`